 Requests for a change in working arrangements can be made by any employee with at least 26 weeks' continuous service with the Company at the time the request is made.
-Further, only one request per employee may be made in any 12 month period.
-The request should:

-- 1. be made in writing and state this is a flexible working request; - 2. set out the change requested; and - 3. describe the impact that the change will have on the operation of the business and how any difficulties caused by the change may be addressed.
+The request should be made in writing and set out the change requested.
+The request should also describe the impact that the change will have on the operation of the business and how any difficulties caused by the change may be addressed.

 When a request is received, the employee will be invited to a meeting to discuss the potential change.
 The meeting will normally be conducted by the employee's line manager.
 The employee will be entitled to be accompanied by a fellow employee to assist in making any representations that may be appropriate.